Physical Therapy student working on strengthening skills using an exercise band skills with another PT student.

 • Clinical Assistant Professor, Physical Therapy

-• Director of Clinical Education, Doctor of Physical Therapy Program
+• Director of Clinical Education, Physical Therapy

 Portrait of Lori Woodburn